Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 animation = Animation(to_animate, seconds(1))
 ```

-By tying the `Animation` to the widget we will target, mousetrap will automatically preserve the animation while that widget is visible, as well as tie the animations clock to the render cycle of that specific widget, meaning the `Animation` will not play if the widget is not visible.
+By tying the `Animation` to the widget we will target, Mousetrap will automatically preserve the animation while that widget is visible, as well as tie the animations clock to the render cycle of that specific widget, meaning the `Animation` will not play if the widget is not visible.

 To start the animation, we call [`play!`](@ref).
 Of course, we have not yet implemented the behavior of the widgets' opacity decreasing.
-To do this, we register a callback using `Animation`s [`on_tick!`](@ref), which requires a function with the signature:
+To do this, we register a callback using `Animation`'s [`on_tick!`](@ref), which requires a function with the signature:

 ```julia
 (::Animation, value::Float64) -> Nothing